-29.5 Receivables
+28.5 Receivables and other assets

 Amounts due from policyholders, intermediaries and other receivables are initially recognised at fair value, being the amounts receivable.
-They are subsequently measured at fair value, being the initial recognised amount and reducing it for impairment as appropriate.
+They are subsequently measured at amortised cost, using the effective interest method, less any impairment losses.
 Any impairment charge is recognised in the profit and loss.
 A provision for impairment of receivables is established when there is objective evidence that the Company will not be able to collect all amounts receivable according to the original terms of the receivables.
 The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows.
 Non-current receivables are discounted using interest rates on government guaranteed securities with terms to maturity that match, as closely as possible, the estimated future cash inflows.

-29.6 Payables
+28.6 Payables and other liabilities